 - Grace Nesbitt is a public figure on Instagram who uses her own battle with mental illness to inspire others to love themselves for who they are.
 Check out her blog post to learn more about her 7-year journey toward embracing herself and building confidence.

-- Jerome Foster II is a climate activist, the founder of One Million of Us, and a former intern for the late Representative John Lewis—and these are only a few of his accomplishments, all before graduating high school.
-Feel free to explore a blog he launched on climate and environmental justice or check out his feature as one of the four Changemakers of Tomorrow for GapKids’ “BE THE FUTURE” Campaign.
+- Jerome Foster II is a climate activist, the founder of the Climate Reporter, and a former intern for the late Representative John Lewis—and these are only a few of his accomplishments, all before graduating high school.
+Check out his feature as one of the four Changemakers of Tomorrow for GapKids’ “BE THE FUTURE” Campaign.